H3AR7B3A7/DesignPatterns/README.md

  - Shorter boot time of application.

 Con:
- - Higher latency at the time the singleton is used.
+ - Higher latency when using the singleton.
  - If multiple threads are inside the if loop at the same time, both threads will get a different instance of the singleton class.

 #### Thread Safe Lazy Initialization